 Istanbul Archaeology Museums

 The museums were initially founded by imperial decree as the Imperial Museum in 1891 and formed part of the Topkapı Palace outer gardens.
-An Ottoman Empire decree was enforced to protect cultural goods and governors from the provinces were required to send artefacts to the Imperial Museum.
+An Ottoman Empire decree was enforced to protect cultural goods, and governors from the provinces were required to send artifacts to the Imperial Museum.
 This decree allowed the museum to amass a sizeable and impressive collection.

 The Tiled Kiosk was commissioned by Sultan Mehmed II in 1472 and is one of the oldest structures in Istanbul featuring Ottoman architecture.
 It was a part of the Topkapı Palace outer gardens and was used as the Imperial Museum before the collection moved to the newly constructed main building.
 The construction of the main building in its present neo-Greek form was completed in 1908.
 It is one of the prominent structures built in the neoclassical style in Istanbul.
 The façade of the building was inspired by the Alexander Sarcophagus and Sarcophagus of the Mourning Women, both housed inside the Museum.